6 months ago

+Breast Cancer UK awards new scientific research grants.
 At Breast Cancer UK, we are proud to be the only UK cancer charity funding animal-free research investigating the links between breast cancer and harmful chemicals found in everyday products and the environment.

 1. Evaluating the effects of Bisphenol A on breast cancer development

-A grant of £99,272 was awarded to Professor Valerie Speirs, Professor Paul Fowler, Dr Felix Grassman, Ms Beatrix Elsberger and Mr Yazan Masannat from the University of Aberdeen, to fund a PhD studentship examining the effects of bisphenol A (BPA) on breast cancer development.
+A grant of £99,272 was awarded to Professor Valerie Speirs, Professor Paul Fowler, Dr Felix Grassman, Ms Beatrix Elsberger and Mr Yazan Masannat from the University of Aberdeen to fund a PhD studentship examining the effects of bisphenol A (BPA) on breast cancer development.
 The project is expected to begin in March 2022.

 Details of the project

 Hormones, especially oestrogen, can influence the development of breast cancer.
 Exposure to naturally occurring hormones is unavoidable.
 However, we can take steps to reduce exposure to synthetic chemicals which mimic oestrogen.
 One of these is BPA, a chemical used to make plastics and resins and is present in lots of everyday products.
 BPA can interfere with hormone-sensitive organs, like the breast.
-While a single exposure to BPA is unlikely to result in the development of breast cancer, repeated and frequent exposure to low concentrations of this chemical could contribute to the development of breast cancer.
+While a single exposure to BPA is unlikely to result in the development of breast cancer.
+Repeated and frequent exposure to low concentrations of this chemical could contribute to the development of breast cancer.

 Professor Valerie Spiers and her colleagues will discover if there are links between exposure to BPA and breast cancer development in women.
 They will conduct a review of the scientific literature to identify ways BPA affects breast tissue.
-They will “mine” the data in large cancer-related gene databanks and combine the information they harvest to design laboratory experiments that will confirm if BPA-sensitive genes contribute to breast cancer development.
+They will “mine” the data in large cancer-related gene databanks.
+And combine the information they harvest to design laboratory experiments that will confirm if BPA-sensitive genes contribute to breast cancer development.
 The project will provide conclusive evidence surrounding the role of BPA in breast cancer.

 In response to the grant award, Professor Val Speirs said: